Modular form: Modular forms for more general groups

+Geometric interpretation

-The Riemann surface G\H^{∗}
+Riemann surfaces

 Let G be a subgroup of SL(2, Z) that is of finite index.
 Such a group G acts on H in the same way as SL(2, Z).
 The quotient topological space G\H can be shown to be a Hausdorff space.
 Typically it is not compact, but can be compactified by adding a finite number of points called cusps.
 These are points at the boundary of H, i.e. in Q∪{∞}, such that there is a parabolic element of G (a matrix with trace ±2) fixing the point.
 This yields a compact topological space G\H^{∗}.
 What is more, it can be endowed with the structure of a Riemann surface, which allows one to speak of holo- and meromorphic functions.